 The name of the sailboat is Sine Metu ~ Latin for Without Fear.

 “Leap and the net will appear.” ~ John Burroughs

-Option B.1 (Not fully funded, but have enough in the bank for at least six months) – Again, departing late October or early November, 2017.
+Option B.1 (Fully funded with enough in the bank for at least six months) – Again, departing late October or early November, 2019.

-Shadowing the Baha Ha Ha because I wouldn’t be able to officially join them as I will be sailing solo, I would sail south to Mexico and enjoy as much of the culture and sailing as I can before heading back to San Diego.
+Shadowing the Baha Ha Ha because I wouldn’t be able to officially join them as I will be sailing solo, I would sail south to Mexico’s Sea of Cortez and enjoy as much of the culture and sailing as I can before heading back to San Diego.

-Option B.2 (Not fully funded, but have enough in the bank for at least six months) – Depart as soon as possible and make a dash for Hawaii after cruising down to Cabo!
+Option B.2 (Fully funded with enough in the bank for at least six months) – Depart as soon as possible and make a dash for Hawaii after cruising down to Cabo!
 Then, spend the next few months cruising those islands (haven’t done too much research on what time of year is best, yet).

-Option Z (Not fully funded and not enough in the bank for at least six months) – Work more and add my bones to the “Someday” pile of hope and dreams.
+Option Z (Fully funded with enough in the bank for at least six months) – Work more and add my bones to the “Someday” pile of hope and dreams.
 Meaning, Option Z isn’t a plan!

 Obviously, all of this depends on what funds will be available and if I have work.
 Right now, I am making fairly good money as a temporary Contract Field Trainer.
 And after being unemployed for more than 1,095 days (yeah, you read that right!) from January, 2008, through January, 2011, I know what it means to loose everything, to go hungry and to lose hope…